Phase diagram for a single flexible Stockmayer polymer at zero field: Results and discussion

-The asymmetry of the filaments can be roughly inferred from a visual inspection of the different conformations shown in figure \ref{f3}.
+The asymmetry of the filaments can be roughly inferred from a visual inspection of the different conformations shown in Figure \ref{f3}.
 However, a good set of observables to determine quantitatively the degree of asymmetry of the different conformations are the ratios of the second and third eigenvalues of the gyration tensor to the main eigenvalue, $\lambda^2_2/\lambda^2_1$ and $\lambda^2_3/\lambda^2_1$.
-Those ratios are shown in \ref{f7} as a function of temperature.
+Those ratios are shown in Figure \ref{f7} as a function of temperature.
 In the region of high temperatures $T \in [1.8,5]$ the ratios of the eigenvalues are approximately constant and equal to $\lambda^2_2/\lambda^2_1 \sim 0.2$ and $\lambda^2_3/\lambda^2_1 \sim 0.06$, respectively.
-These ratios mean that filaments are highly elongated along one direction and almost lie in a plane because the value of third eigenvalue is almost negligible respect the first and second eigenvalues.
-These behaviour roughly corresponds to the tendency of the magnetic particles to align themselves in a row.
+These ratios mean that filaments are highly elongated along one direction and almost lie in a plane because the value of third eigenvalue is almost negligible compared to the first and second eigenvalues.
+These behaviour roughly corresponds to the tendency of the magnetic particles to align in a row.
 The fact that the value of the ratios is almost the same for all $\eta \leq 0.10$ implies that in the range of high temperatures the attractive interaction plays a very minor role.
-Nonetheless, we are still far from the limit $T\rightarrow \infty$ were we expect to observe filaments with values of the eigenvectors that resemble those of an ideal SAW with $\lambda^2_1=\lambda^2_2=\lambda^2_3$.

-Another interesting feature is that the eigenvalue ratios for $0<\eta<0.07$ are almost identical to the case $\eta=0$ up to the helicoidal transition takes place.
-This implies that in the transition from simple closed to helicoidal states, the shape of the closed structures for sticky filaments with $\eta \in (0,0.07)$ is similar to that of simple closed structures formed by non-sticky filaments at the same temperature.
-In the region where helicoidal structures exist, a comparison between the sticky filaments with the non-sticky ones ($\eta=0$) shows that the attractive interaction, as it could be expected, favours the more isotropic structures.

-A comparison of figures \ref{f7} and \ref{f2} shows that the temperature at which the eigenvalue ratios separate from the non-sticky case coincides with the temperature at which $R_g$ suffers a more prominent decay.
-Thus, when the chain collapses by reducing its size in every direction, the global shape becomes more symmetric.

-In the region where compact helicoidal structures exist, the second eigenvalue exhibits a substantial increase, $\lambda^2_2/\lambda^2_1 \sim 0.74$, which shows that the helicoidal states do not project on top of a circle but rather of an ellipse.
-This fact is consistent for all the values of $\eta$ sampled.
-Below a certain temperature, the degree of anisotropy of the shapes of the filaments gradually increases again, a signal that points in the direction that another conformational phase is arising.
-We shall come back to this point in section \ref{results2aseccio}.